-The second key design issue is, when are determinate modules deemed equivalent?
-If a determinate module has signature [T], it is possible to extract types from it.
-Type checking depends essentially on the matter of which types are equal, so we must consider when Typ M is equal to Typ M'.

-The simplest answer to this question would be that $\mathsf{Typ} M = \mathsf{Typ} M'$ exactly when the modules M and M' are equal.
-This simple answer is naive because we cannot in general determine when two modules are equal.
-Suppose $F : \llbracket \mathsf{int} \rrbracket \to \sigma$ and $e, e' : \mathsf{int}$.
+If a pure module has signature [T], it is possible to extract the type component from it.
+Type checking depends essentially on the matter of which types are equal, so we must consider when $\mathsf{Typ} M$ is equal to $\mathsf{Typ} M'$.
+The simplest answer would be to regard $\mathsf{Typ} M = \mathsf{Typ} M'$ exactly when the modules M and M' are equal.
+But this is too naive because we cannot in general determine when two modules are equal.
+Suppose $F : [\texttt{int}] \to \sigma$ and e, e' : int.
 Then F[e] = F[e'] if and only if e = e', but the latter equality is undecidable in general.
-To preserve the phase distinction [9] between compile-time and run-time computation, we must ensure that type checking never requires the evaluation of program terms.

-To resolve this problem, observe that our language provides no means by which a type component of a module can depend on a term component.
+A characteristic feature of second class module systems is that they respect the phase distinction [11] between compile-time and run-time computation.
+This property of a module system states that type equivalence must be decidable independently of term equivalence.
+This should be intuitively plausible, since a second-class module system provides no means by which a type component of a module can depend on a term component.
 (This is not happenstance, but the result of careful design.
 We will see in Section 5 that the matter is more subtle than it appears.)

-Consequently, we may ignore general equality and restrict our attention to the static equivalence of modules.
-Two modules are deemed to be equivalent if they agree on all type components.4 In the sequel, we will sometimes refer to "static equivalence" to emphasize the static nature of our equivalence.
+Based on this principle, we define module equivalence to be "equivalence for type checking purposes", or static equivalence.
+Roughly speaking, two modules are deemed to be equivalent whenever they agree on their corresponding type components.3